 DSS: Project conception and execution, writing of the first draft of the manuscript.
 JM: Project conception and execution, review and critique of the manuscript.
 CS: Project conception and organization, review and critique of the manuscript.
 KJL: Project conception, organization and execution, review and critique of the manuscript.

+Supplementary material

+To view supplementary material for this article, please visit https://doi.org/10.1017/cjn.2020.228.

 References

 1. Curran T, Lang AE.
 Parkinsonian syndromes associated with hydrocephalus: case reports, a review of the literature, and pathophysiological hypotheses.
 Mov Disord.
 1994;9(5):508–20.